Now that your new feline friend has a name as special as them, it’s time to help them settle in.

 Prior to adoption, all kittens and cats from RSPCA South Australia have received their first set of vaccinations, and are therefore protected from serious diseases including Feline Enteritis and Feline Respiratory disease.

-They’ve also been desexed and had worm and flea treatments (this is one of the reasons we charge an adoption fee when we rehome an animal), so these are things you needn’t worry about.
+They’ve also been desexed (this is one of the reasons we charge an adoption fee when we rehome an animal), so this is something you needn’t worry about.

-But, some kittens are rehomed before they are ready for their second set of vaccinations.
+When it comes to vaccinations, some kittens are rehomed before they are ready for their second set.
 If this is the case, we will give you a vaccination certificate at the time of adoption and advise you to make arrangements with your local vet.

 Like the other steps in this post, it’s all part of being a responsible cat owner!